 Querying Data with Transact-SQL - 20761 Course Outline

-The main purpose of this 3 day instructor led course is to give students a good understanding of the Transact-SQL language which is used by all SQL Server-related disciplines; namely, Database Administration, Database Development and Business Intelligence.
+The main purpose of this 5-day, instructor-led course is to give students a good understanding of the Transact-SQL language which is used by all SQL Server-related disciplines; namely, Database Administration, Database Development and Business Intelligence.
 As such, the primary target audience for this course is: Database Administrators, Database Developers and BI professionals.
 This course is also the best instructor-led class to attend if you are preparing to take exam exam 70-761.

 *** NOTE: This class also available in On-Demand, eLearning Format ***

 Too busy at work to miss 5 days out of the office to take this class?
 Consider the MOC On-Demand version of this course.
 Watch videos developed by Microsoft, take the same hands-on labs, access an online expert 24/7, and study at on your own time, at your own pace.
 For details on this alternative format, go to